heridev/smsforall-rails-api/README.md

 ## FCM and Google Cloud messaging in Firebase
 Firebase Cloud Messaging (FCM) is a cross-platform messaging solution that lets you reliably send messages at no cost.
 Using FCM, you can notify a client app that new email or other data is available to sync.

-FCM is an important aspect in the Architecture of smsforall.org, and it is the way that we can keep live communication with all our devices even if they get disconnected for long period.
+FCM is an important aspect in the Architecture of smsforall.org, and it is the way that we can keep live communication with all our devices even if they get disconnected for a long period.

 To keep configure properly the project, you might need to generate your credentials using the latest FCM V1 https://firebase.google.com/docs/reference/fcm/rest/v1/projects.messages